 Thanks for your comment!

 The ingredients list shows the sauce ingredients and Steps 3 and 5 explain what to do - the pears and the rest of the ingredients listed under "Sauce" go in the food processor to be blended.
-After this, the sauce is placed in the bowl of the pressure cooker and then the remaining ingredients (beef cbeeks etc) are placed on top of the sauce before setting the pressure cooker to cook for 75 minutes.
+After this, the sauce is placed in the bowl of the pressure cooker and then the remaining ingredients (beef cbeeks etc) are placed on top of the sauce before setting the pressure cooker to cook.

 This is delicious and has become a family favourite.
 Thanks for the recipe!